devakapatel/t9-nextra-4/content/sem-5/question-banks/psc/unit-4.md

 The basic structure of a Flask web application revolves around routes, templates, and request handling.
 By defining routes, rendering templates, and managing requests effectively, developers can create dynamic web applications that respond to user interactions.
 Flask's simplicity and flexibility make it an excellent choice for both small projects and larger applications.

-## 44) Develop a simple Flask web application that takes input from a user through a form, processes it (e.g., performs basic calculations or operations), and displays the result on another page.
-Explain how Flask handles HTTP requests and responses, routing, and templates.
+## <mark> 44) Develop a simple Flask web application that takes input from a user through a form, processes it (e.g., performs basic calculations or operations), and displays the result on another page.
+Explain how Flask handles HTTP requests and responses, routing, and templates. </mark>

 To develop a simple Flask web application that takes user input through a form, processes it, and displays the result on another page, we will cover the following components: